presidentbeef/brakeman/OPTIONS.md

 `LIMIT` should be an integer value. `0` is almost the same as `--no-branching` but `--no-branching` is preferred.
 The default value is `5`.
 Lower values generally make Brakeman go faster. `-1` is the same as unlimited.

-To skip certain files use:
+To skip certain files or directories use:

-    brakeman --skip-files file1,file2,etc
+    brakeman --skip-files file1,/path1/,path2/

+Directories are matched to relative to root path of your application and must end in a path separator for your platform (ex. `/`).
+The above invocation would match and skip the following:

+* Any file named `file1`.
+Any file that has `file1` as a path component would still be scanned.
+* Any file within `/path1`.
+Because of the leading `/`, only directories from the application's root directory will match.
+For example, `/lib/path1/some_path1_file.rb` would still be scanned.
+* Any directory named `path2`.
+Because there is no leading `/`, any directory with `path2` as a path component will be skipped.
+For example, `/lib/path2/some_lib_for_testing.rb` would not be scanned.

 Note Brakeman does "whole program" analysis, therefore skipping a file may affect warning results from more than just that one file.

-The inverse but even more dangerous option is to specific which files to scan:
+The inverse but even more dangerous option is to choose specific files or directories to scan:

-    brakeman --only-files some_file,some_dir
+    brakeman --only-files file1,/path2/,path2/

 Again, since Brakeman looks at the whole program, it is very likely not going to behave as expected when scanning a subset of files.
 Also, if certain files are excluded Brakeman may not function at all.